kparc/kcc/README.md

                      /~x is 'not': boolean ¬x, non-0 turns 0, all 0 turn 1

- mask:~\:cmp         /monadic 'not' eachleft:  returns cmp and negation of cmp mask
+ mask:~\:cmp         /monadic 'seedless not eachleft': cmp and its inverse mask
 0 1 1 0
 1 0 0 1